-We will use the following script to install the MySQL package using Ubuntu's package manager.
+You can install the MySQL package using Ubuntu's package manager.
 You could also create a blueprint script to do this, but since we are only installing on one server for now, we will logon to the server and run the commands manually.

 apt-get -y install mysql-server mysql-client